-Cover Sheet

-Environmental Assessment for the Update and Implementation of the Total Force Training Mission for Visiting Units (Operation Snowbird, Multi-Service, Foreign Military Sales) Davis-Monthan Air Force Base, Arizona
+Cover Sheet Environmental Assessment for the Update and Implementation of the Total Force Training Mission for Visiting Units (Operation Snowbird, Multi-Service, Foreign Military Sales) Davis-Monthan Air Force Base, Arizona

-- a.
-Responsible Agency: United States Air Force (Air Force) - b.
-Proposals and Actions: The Air Force proposes to update and implement the Total Force Training Mission at Davis-Monthan Air Force Base (DMAFB), Arizona.
-The implementation of that program would support a year-round training mission designed to build and maintain the readiness of military units composing the Total Force of the Department of Defense (DoD), so that they are capable of supporting extended combat and other national security operations, including joint coalition air operations and multi-service activities, all of which increasingly require greater interoperability.
-DoD Active and Reserve Units would participate and coordinate a portion of the training.
-Foreign Military Sales (FMS) units from U.S. ally Nations would also participate in the training.
-Air National Guard (ANG), operating under their ongoing program known as Operation Snowbird (OSB), would also participate and coordinate a portion of the training.
-OSB is a program that is managed by ANG's 162d Wing (162 WG), Detachment 1 (Det 1).
-The Preferred Alternative would increase the annual number of sorties from the 1.408 sorties flown in 2009 (i.e., the baseline) to 2,326; this level of activity represents approximately 6 percent of the total airfield operations flown at DMAFB (4,652 visiting unit operations/80,045 total DMAFB operations).
-One other action alternative is also evaluated that reduces the number of sorties to 2,134 by limiting the number of sorties flown by FMS aircraft.
-No military construction or expansion of military training airspace is proposed. - c.
+10 b.
+Proposals and Actions: The Air Force proposes to update and implement the Total Force 11 Training Mission at Davis-Monthan Air Force Base (DMAFB), Arizona.
+The implementation of 12 that program would support a year-round training mission designed to build and maintain the 13 readiness of military units composing the Total Force of the Department of Defense (DoD), so 14 that they are capable of supporting extended combat and other national security operations, 15 including joint coalition air operations and multi-service activities, all of which increasingly 16 require greater interoperability.
+DoD Active and Reserve Units would participate and coordinate 17 a portion of the training.
+Foreign Military Sales (FMS) units from U.S. ally Nations would also 18 participate in the training.
+Air National Guard (ANG), operating under their ongoing program 19 known as Operation Snowbird (OSB), would also participate and coordinate a portion of the 20 training.
+OSB is a program that is managed by ANG's 162nd Fighter Wing (162 FW), 21 Detachment 1 (Det 1).
+The Preferred Alternative would increase the annual number of sorties 22 from the 1,408 sorties flown in 2009 (i.e., the baseline) to 2,326; this level of activity represents 23 approximately 6 percent of the total airfield operations flown at DMAFB (4,652 visiting unit 24 operations/80,045 total DMAFB operations).
+One other action alternative is also evaluated that 25 reduces the number of sorties to 2,134 by limiting the number of sorties flown by FMS aircraft.
+26 No military construction or expansion of military training airspace is proposed.
+27

+- c.
 For Additional Information: Telephone inquiries may be made to ACC Public Affairs at (757) 764-5994 or locally to the DMAFB, 355th Fighter Wing (FW), Public Affairs Office (PAO), by calling (520) 228-3406.
-Written inquiries can be submitted to 355th Fighter Wing Public Affairs, 3405 S. Fifth Street, Suite 1062, Davis-Monthan AFB, Arizona 85707, or via e-mail at 355fw.pa.comment@us.af.mil. - d.
-Designation: Draft Environmental Assessment (EA) - e.
-Abstract: This EA has been prepared in accordance with the National Environmental Policy Act (NEPA).
-The EA team focused the analysis on the following resources: noise, air quality, socioeconomics, environmental justice, public safety, and cultural resources.
-Increases in the number of sorties would occur under the Preferred Alternative over the baseline year (2009), but would be similar to historic numbers of sorties in the past decade.
-Additional off-base land area would be subjected to Day/Night Average Sound Levels (DNL) greater than 65 decibels (dB) southeast and northwest of DMAFB; approximately 128 residences would be affected by a slight change in the 65 dB DNL.
-No additional residences in the 70 dB DNL contour would be affected.
+Comments must be submitted in writing and mailed to ATTN: TFT EA Comment Submittal, 355th Fighter Wing Public Affairs, 3405 S. Fifth Street, Suite 1062, Davis-Monthan AFB, Arizona 85707, or via e-mail at 355fw.pa.comment@us.af.mil. - 34 d.
+Designation: Draft Environmental Assessment (EA)

+36 e.
+Abstract: This EA has been prepared in accordance with the National Environmental Policy 37 Act (NEPA).
+The EA team focused the analysis on the following resources: noise, air quality, 38 socioeconomics, environmental justice, public safety, and cultural resources.
+Increases in the 39 number of sorties would occur under the Preferred Alternative over the baseline year (2009), but 40 would be similar to historic numbers of sorties in the past decade.
+Additional off-base land area would be subjected to Day/Night Average Sound Levels (DNL) greater than 65 decibels (dB) 41 42 southeast and northwest of DMAFB; approximately 128 residences would be affected by a slight 43 change in the 65 dB DNL.
+No additional residences in the 70 dB DNL contour would be 44 affected.
 Air emissions from the additional sorties would be below de minimis thresholds.
-Negligible or no impacts regarding socioeconomic conditions, including property values, employment, and environmental justice would occur.
-No measurable increase in public health or safety risks would occur; the Air Force has supported visiting unit training at DMAFB for decades with no Class A mishaps and this safety record would be expected to be maintained.
-No adverse impacts on historic properties would be expected.
+45 Negligible or no impacts regarding socioeconomic conditions, including property values, employment, and environmental justice would occur.
+No measurable increase in public risks 46 would occur; the Air Force has supported visiting unit training at DMAFB for decades with no 47 Class A mishaps and this safety record would be expected to be maintained.
+No adverse 48 49 impacts on historic properties would be expected.